QuantEcon/book-networks-public/code_book/ch_mcs.md

 ### Wealth percentile over time

-Here, we compare the mixing of the transition matrix for intergenerational social mobility $P_B$ and the transition matrix for international growth dynamics $P_Q$.
+Here we compare the mixing of the transition matrix for intergenerational social mobility $P_B$ and the transition matrix for international growth dynamics $P_Q$.

-We begin by creating quantecon MarkovChain objects with each of our transition matrices.
+We begin by creating `quantecon` `MarkovChain` objects with each of our transition matrices.

 ```{code-cell}
 mc_B = qe.MarkovChain(P_B, state_values=range(1, 9))
 mc_Q = qe.MarkovChain(P_Q, state_values=range(1, 6))
 ```

-Next we define a function to plot simultations of Markov processes.
-Two simulations will be run for each MarkovChain, one starting at the minimum initial value and one at the maximum.
+Next we define a function to plot simulations of Markov chains.

+Two simulations will be run for each `MarkovChain`, one starting at the minimum initial value and one at the maximum.

 ```{code-cell}
 def sim_fig(ax, mc, T=100, seed=14, title=None):